-The Wangari Maathai Institute for Peace and Environmental Studies holds postgraduate proposal defense on Thursday 18th and Friday 19th August 2016 at the 8.4.4 College Board room.
+The Wangari Maathai Institute for Peace and Environmental Studies holds postgraduate students mentorship meeting on Thursday October 6, 2016 at the WMI’s offices to ensure quality research and timely graduation.

 The Deputy Director, Prof. N. J. Muthama

 - Message from the Deputy Director

 - The Energy and Resources Institute (TERI)

 - Graduate School of Frontier Sciencies, University of Tokyo